mpifr-vlbi/VCAT/README.md

 # VCAT — VLBI Comprehensive Analysis Toolkit

 **VCAT (VLBI Comprehensive Analysis Toolkit)** is a Python package that provides a unified framework for the analysis of Very Long Baseline Interferometry (VLBI) data.
-It was developed in collaboration with several colleagues from the VLBI community (A. Baczko, F. Pötzl, J. Röder, F. Rösch, V. Bartolini, L. Ricci) to combine existing analysis scripts into a single, coherent package that supports a wide range of VLBI analysis methods.
+It was developed in collaboration with several colleagues from the VLBI community (A. Baczko, V. Bartolini, F. Eppel, F. Pötzl, L. Ricci, J. Röder, F. Rösch) to combine existing analysis scripts into a single, coherent package that supports a wide range of VLBI analysis methods.

-Many of the implemented analysis techniques—such as kinematic analysis and stacking—have been used for a long time, while others, like spine–sheath fitting and model component polarization analysis, were developed specifically for recent scientific projects.
+Many of the implemented analysis techniques have been used for a long time, while others were specifically developed for recent scientific projects.
+VCAT is still evolving — we’d love your help!
+Contributions, feedback, and ideas are always welcome.
-All included methods are applicable to any source with standard VLBI data available.
+All included methods are applicable to any source with standard VLBI data available in .fits, .uvf format.

 ---